Does top of funnel content really work?

 As we walked by a row of cashmere vendors, a woman approached and struck up a conversation.
 I was skeptical that she was going to try to make a hard sell for us to come inside one of the shops.
 Instead, she offered us a coffee shop recommendation and a tip to stick around until nightfall to see the lanterns turn on.

 We chatted a little longer, and she asked us if we were there to have clothes made, since that’s what the town is famous for.
-We might browse around, we said.
+We might browse around, we said, but we weren't really in the market for formal wear.

 That’s when she made her pitch: Can I tell you about my family’s tailor shop?
 We obliged, and she ran through a few talking points: Her family has owned a tailor shop for 20+ years.
 They prioritize quality above all else because they want customers to recommend them to friends.
 And the kicker: They’re the #1 shop on TripAdvisor, with thousands of five-star reviews.